aio-libs/aiohttp/docs/web_reference.rst

       :raise ValueError: if data is not serializable object

-      :raise TypeError: if value returned by :term:`dumps` is not :class:`str`
+      :raise TypeError: if value returned by `dumps` param is not :class:`str`

    .. coroutinemethod:: close(*, code=1000, message=b'')